nicholascorten1/webscraping/README.md

 Maybe we can use a numeric system (1-5) to indicate how well something is going

+Here you can find the link [to the kanban board](https://github.com/nicholascorten1/webscraping/projects/1?add_cards_query=is%3Aopen)

 So a general workflow is:
 1. Pick a ticket from the kanban board
 2. create a branch in git
 3. think and write down a plan for what you are doing in (git)
+4. execute (keep committing)
+5. create a PR
+6. merge to main
+7. pick up next issue